Weston, Florida: State roads

-Other roads

-Other major roads in Weston include Blatt Boulevard, Bonaventure Boulevard, Glades Parkway, Indian Trace, Racquet Club Road, Royal Palm Boulevard, Saddle Club Road, South Post Road, and Weston Road.

 Public transit

 Bus

-The city is served by bus routes of Broward County Transit.
+The city is served by Broward County Transit bus route 23.

 Bicycle routes

 The City of Weston maintains a large network of bicycle lanes and paths across the city.

+Utilities

+Water & sewage

+Water services in the majority of Weston are provided by the City of Sunrise, through an inter-municipal agreement between the two cities.

+Trash collection

+Trash collection services in Weston is provided by the Indian Trace Development District and the City of Sunrise – the latter serving the Bonaventure section of the city, while the former serves all other areas.

 Education

 Public schools

 Broward County Public Schools operates the public schools in Weston.

 Elementary schools

 The following elementary schools are located within and serve Weston: